A unified diagrammatic approach to topological fixed point models: Topological order in 3+1 dimensions

 \subsection{The volume-face liquid}

 In this section, we sketch a less straight-forward topological liquid in $3+1$ dimensions.
-It is similar to the face-edge liquid in $2+1$ dimensions, in that we associate elements to $d-1$-cells and $d-2$-cells in a $d$-dimensional cellulation.
-There is one atom at every volume and one atom at every face.
-If a volume and a face are adjacent, the corresponding atoms share a bond.
+It is similar to the face-edge liquid in $2+1$ dimensions, in that we associate tensors to $d-1$-cells and $d-2$-cells in a $d$-dimensional cellulation.
+There is one tensor at every volume and one tensor at every face.
+If a volume and a face are adjacent, the corresponding tensors share a bond.
 Note that in a 4-dimensional cell complex, a face can be adjacent to more or less than two volumes.
-Faces adjacent to exactly $2$ volumes are not represented by atoms; instead, the two volumes are directly connected by a bond.
+Faces adjacent to exactly $2$ volumes are not represented by tensors; instead, the two volumes are directly connected by a bond.
 When restricting to networks with such trivial faces, we get a mapping from 3-dimensional cell complexes to 4-dimensional cell complexes, which we will call the \emph{volume mapping}.
-It makes sense to use the volumes of the simplified volume liquid in $2+1$ dimensions (Section.~\ref{sec:turaev_viro}) as volume elements, and make all of the $2+1$-dimensional moves into volume-only moves of the $3+1$-dimensional liquid.
+It makes sense to use the volumes of the simplified volume liquid in $2+1$ dimensions (Section.~\ref{sec:turaev_viro}) as volume tensors, and make all of the $2+1$-dimensional moves into volume-only moves of the $3+1$-dimensional liquid.